Everything happens so fast

 **/ Long Bar is the place where you have to go there once when you go to Singapore.
-Order the ‘Singapore sling’ and shelling your free pea nuts and just throwing your broken shells all over the floor like everybody does. (warning : be ready for the price >.<)
+Order the ‘Singapore sling’ and shelling your free pea nuts and just throwing your broken shells all over the floor as everybody does. (warning: be ready for the price >.<)

 Marina Bay Sands

-Apart from taking picture with the Merlion, the night at Marina Bay Sands was so incredibly chill!
+Apart from taking pictures with the Merlion, the night at Marina Bay Sands was so incredibly chill!
 There was a live band playing in the open hall nearby and it was really good.
 You can take your time here waiting for the ‘WonderFull – Light & Water Spectacular’ You have to be at the Marina Bay Sands side to watch the Water Show, and for the **Light Show **you have to be across the bay to watch it.
-(Time : 8pm and the 2nd round is 9.30pm)
+(Time: 8 pm and the 2nd round is 9.30pm)

 Dimsum, Sticky Rice Dumpling, Egg tart and many more for you to choose on this street both day time and night time!

-And there are a ‘Buddha Tooth Relic Temple’ nearby to make a wish too.
+And there is a ‘Buddha Tooth Relic Temple’ nearby to make a wish too.